Physical preparation coach and father understands the limitations of earned income

 You should go and kiss that doctor.
 He is a wise man in his recommendation, albeit his strength program is a bit thin on volume.

-So don’t be a bunny.
+So, don’t be a bunny.
 Do what I did.
 Ignore all advice and experiment in an objective, rational manner on yourself.
-Come to your own conclusions about training, without fear or favour.
+Come to your own conclusions about training, without fear or favor.
 Even if these conclusions leave you alienated by society for a year or 2o.

 I wrote this in my 2005 philosophy of training book that may assist: *